joelbyford/QrCodeApiApp/README.md

 Some text or URL to encode goes here
 ```
-## Basic Authentication (Added on 1/22/2021)
+## Basic Authentication
-Added the ability to use Basic Authentication with the API.
+Added the ability to optionally use [Basic Authentication](https://github.com/joelbyford/BasicAuth) to secure the API with one or more User/Password combinations using classic RFC 2617 HTTP authentication.
 In order to leverage this functionality, please use the `appsettings.json` file to enable basic authentication, provide your "realm" (typically your API's url), and point to the json file where your users are listed (defaults to the provided `authorizedUsers.json`):

 ```
 "AppSettings" : {